William Keir Grant

+He was born in Fife, Scotland, the son of Archibald Keir of the East India Company and joined the British Army as a cornet in the 15th (The King's) Light Dragoons.
 He was promoted lieutenant in 1793, and accompanied part of his regiment to Flanders, where he fought at Famars, Valenciennes, and elsewhere in the campaigns of 1793–1794.
 He was present at the Villers-en-Cauchies on 24 April 1794, when two squadrons of the 15th and two of the Austrian Leopold Hussars, although finding themselves unexpectedly without infantry support, overthrew a much superior force of French cavalry, pursued them through the French infantry, and captured three guns.
 The action saved the Emperor of Germany, who was on his way to Coblenz, from being taken by the French.
 Keir and seven other officers were awarded a large gold medal by Francis II.
 Only nine of these medals were struck, one being given to each of the eight British officers present, and the ninth placed in the Imperial Museum, Vienna.
 The officers were also made knights of the Military Order of Maria Theresa, which, as in the case of other foreign orders of chivalry previous to 1814, carried the rank of a knight-bachelor in England and other countries.
 It also gave the recipient the rank of baron in Austria.

 He was then promoted to a troop in the 6th Regiment of Dragoon Guards, with which he served in Germany in 1795 and Ireland in 1798.
 In the latter year, Grant received permission from King George III to wear the gold medal given by Francis II in commemoration of the action at Villers-en-Cauchies.